-Forecasting assumption Risk Reasons and Financial Effect of Uncertainty Level of uncertainty Potential Consequence Risk That Council will be able to obtain collaboration contracts for roading allowing the Level of Service to be provided at constant prices three years at a time.
+Forecasting assumption Risk Reasons and Financial Effect Potential Consequence of Uncertainty Ri sk That Council will be able to obtain collaboration contracts for roading allowing the Level of Service to be provided at constant prices three years at a time.
 That the inflationary costs associated with roading has not sufficiently been allowed for in the budgets and that it results in unbudgeted expenditure.
-Some elements of the Roading Work Programme not being covered by the available budget and not completed or deferred Low/Medium Low/Medium Data source: Council data.
-However, the Roading Budgets are established every 3 years so subsequent cost increases could result in the same budgeted dollars being spent, but the work programme could be downsized (e.g Low Cost Low Risk work not completed) Low/Medium Council has budgeted to invest in the development of a Marton Rail Hub.
-The ultimate outcome of this project is currently Council starts to incur unbudgeted ongoing, operating costs in relation to this project.
-However, Council would See Assumptions and Risk sections.
+Some elements of the Roading Work Programme not being covered by the available budget and not completed or deferred Low/Medium Low/Medium However, the Roading Budgets are established every 3 years so subsequent cost increases could result in the same budgeted dollars being spent, but the work programme could be downsized (e.g Low Cost Low Risk work not completed) Low/M ledium Council has budgeted to invest in the development of a Marton Rail Hub.
+The Council starts to incur unbudgeted ongoing, operating costs in relation to See Assumptions and Risk sections.
 Medium Low unknown and, accordingly, it is not possible to include any ongoing income or costs associated with this in our LTP Budgets.
-The level of uncertainty associated with this would simply make any such budgets, in all probability, incorrect and potentially misleading. only commit to any such obligation after significant discussion - and it is unlikely any agreement to incur such costs would be agreed to.
-Level of Uncertainty Low - Council would not agree to any significant financial cost.
-High - due to the unknown outcome of the project.
-Low Data source: Council data.
+The level of uncertainty associated with this would simply make any such budgets, in all probability, incorrect and potentially misleading. timate outcome of this project is currently hknown and, accordingly, it is not possible include any ongoing income or costs sociated with this in our LTP Budgets. he level of uncertainty associated with is would simply make any such budgets, all probability, incorrect and potentially Lc "w